jordenc/io.nuki.smartlock/README.md

 **Make sure to give your Nuki lock a static IP!**

 **Want to show your appreciation for this app?
-A donation is possible via http://www.d2c.nl **
+A donation is possible via http://www.d2c.nl ** **Version 0.2.0**
+- Fixed a bug in Homey software 1.5.0+
+- Homey now displays the realtime lockstate correctly

 **Version 0.1.9**
 - Fixed a bug that keeps on adding the Homey webhook URL to the Nuki bridge.